-Buttressed on three sides by high peaks, and with its borders guarded by a monarchy as obstinately conservative as any on the planet, this small mountain kingdom has maintained its traditional way of life to a degree that’s unique in the eastern Himalayas – and in a style that’s fabulously idiosyncratic.
+Buttressed on three sides by high peaks, this small mountain kingdom has maintained its traditional way of life to a degree that’s unique in the eastern Himalayas – and in a style that’s fabulously idiosyncratic.

 Where else in the world are men obliged by law to wear Argyll socks and knee-length, cross-buttoned tunics, or can claim as its national symbol an animal that looks like a cross between a cow and a goat (the ‘takin’)?
 And which other country has archery as its national sport, has banned foreign television and tobacco, and measures its success not merely in terms of economic growth, but GNH – ‘Gross National Happiness’ – a scale on which Bhutan scores very highly.